 - 1 cup quinoa

-- If you are working with unrinsed quinoa, you want to start off by soaking your quinoa.
-(You can buy quinoa that is prerinsed if you want to skip this step.)
-You can soak for an hour or more without a negative impact but 15 minutes will do the trick.
+If you are working with unrinsed quinoa, you want to start off by soaking your quinoa.
+(You can buy quinoa that is pre-rinsed if you want to skip this step.)
+You can soak for an hour or more but 15 minutes will do the trick.
 After soaking, rinse for two or three minutes in a fine metal strainer.
 If you do not have a colander that is fine enough, you can line your regular colander with cheesecloth to get the job done.
 If you are using pre-rinsed quinoa you can skip this step.

-- Once your quinoa is rinsed, heat a saucepan to medium heat.
-Add the quinoa and toast for 3 to four minutes.
+Once your quinoa is rinsed, heat a saucepan to medium heat.
+Add the quinoa and toast for 3 to 4 minutes.

 - Add liquid to the pan.
 As always, choose the liquid that best suits the dish you are making.
 Depending on the ad ins you are using, you may or may not use a bit more liquid.
 Bring to a simmer and then reduce to low.
 Cover and cook for between 30 and 35 minutes.
 Remove from heat and let sit covered for an additional five minutes.
 Fluff and add to your favorite dishes.